MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Create-Handler-Functions.md

 |RecallNotificationHandler|Handles [RECALL](function-notificationrecall.md) function calls.|
 |SessionSettingsHandler|Handles [REREQUESTSESSIONUPDATE](requestsessionupdate-function-sessionsettings.md) function calls.|

+## Requirements
 Except for **SendNotificationHandler** and **RecallNotificationHandler** types, if the test function calls a function that has UI, then you must have a correspondiing handler for the function; otherwise the test will fail.
-On the otherhand, if you have a handler but the test function code does not call a function that corresponds to the handler, the test will fail as well. **SendNotificationHandler** and **RecallNotificationHandler** handlers do not have the same hard requirements.
+On the otherhand, if you have a handler but the test function code does not call a function that corresponds to the handler, the test will fail as well.
+With **SendNotificationHandler** and **RecallNotificationHandler** handlers, you are not required to have a notification handler, even if a notification is sent or recalled from the test code.
+In addition, you can use the use the [HandlerIsOptional property](function-notificationrecall.md) to control the handler's behavior if you implement one.

 ## Create a handler function